particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Arduino APIs added by Firmware Version

-Once `Arduino.h` has been added to a source file, additional arduino APIs are made available.
+Once `Arduino.h` has been added to a source file, additional Arduino APIs are made available.
 The APIs added are determined by the targeted firmware version.
 In addition to defining the new APIs, the `ARDUINO` symbol is set to a value that describes the supported SDK version. (e.g. 10800 for 1.8.0)